 We’ve improved the way-marking of nearly all local paths, and some further afield too, and also improved many stiles – also adding dog gates.
 But the more help we have, the more we can do!

 When it comes to stiles, the photos below show some of our ‘before’ and ‘after’ work, first at a stile in Wollerton, then one at Hodnet, where we also wanted to improve access for dogs.

 – WALK LEAFLETS

-We have also produced ten local walk leaflets, plus a leaflet contianing general information and a brief summary of all our walks.
-Hardcopies are available from Hodnet’s Village Store, the Bear Hotel and the Hodnet Medical Centre plus other local outlets – including Market Drayton’s Tourist Information Centre.
-You can also download copies from the Local Walk Leaflet page in this website’s Tourism section.
+We have also produced ten local walk leaflets, plus a leaflet containing general information and a brief summary of all our walks.
+Hardcopies are available from Hodnet’s Village Store, the Bear Hotel and other local outlets – including Market Drayton Library.
+You can download copies from the Local Walk Leaflet page in this website’s Tourism section.

 Where can I walk?

 Shropshire Council have a great interactive map on their website, which contains a side menu allowing users to mark their location and add details – such as all (or different types of) rights of way, lanes, council boundaries, and all sorts of other useful information.
 You can access it via this LINK

 They also have web pages dedicated to Countryside Access and Rights of Way, see HERE and a page about P3 schemes too. plus much more……